-A minimum number of grades will be taken each six weeks.
-Teachers will be required to have at least ten daily grades.
-Three test grades will be taken with one of those being a six weeks test / benchmark.
+A minimum number of grades will be taken each quarter (9 weeks).
+Teachers will be required to have a minimum of 15 and a maximum of 18 daily grades.
+Three test grades will be taken with one of those being a quarter test/ benchmark.